-Once you receive your new account, you can access your email from any device with a web browser and an internet connection through O365.
-Configure the Outlook desktop or mobile app and manage our out-of-office email message, email signatures, and more.
+Once you receive your new account, you can access your email from any device with a web browser and an internet connection through Microsoft O365 Configure the Outlook desktop or mobile app and manage your out-of-office email messages, email signatures, and more.
 Here is more information and training modules on how to use Microsoft 365.

 Security Best Practice

 Unless your position requires significant off-site work and documentation, it is recommended that you NOT save documents, spreadsheets, etc. to your local C drive.
-It is recommended that you work from your X Drive.
-If your account gets compromised, or if your PC is damaged, your data will be safe inside our Data Center.
-OneDrive and File Depot are approved alternatives.
+It is recommended that you work from your X:\ Drive.
+If your account gets compromised or if your PC is damaged, your data will be safe inside our Data Center and can be recovered.